Credit cards

 Know your refund rights

-Before you start your Black Friday shopping, read our guide on refund rights and check out the retailer’s refund policy before you click the buy button.
+Before you start your shopping, bookmark our guide on refund rights to be prepared before Black Friday hits.

 Bag Black Friday deals

-The early bird gets the worm and planning ahead means bagging the best Black Friday deals.
-Although offers change every year, you can usually snap up savings on the biggest tech, toy, beauty and fashion retailers in Ireland, if you’re quick.
+The early bird gets the worm and planning ahead is key to snapping up Black Friday deals in Ireland 2025.
+While offers change each year, you can usually save on tech, toys, beauty, fashion, and more, if you act fast.

-Expect brands like Smyths, Arnotts, Easons, JD sports and many more to slash prices on selected items.
+Expect big-name brands like Smyths, Arnotts, Easons, JD Sports, and others to slash prices on selected items.

 Have fun